20 Used Honda Models You Should Steer Clear Of At All Costs

 2018 Honda Accord

 Honda debuted its 10th-generation Accord for the 2018 model year, featuring updated styling, tech, and a new range of powertrain options.
-Unfortunately, it seems the freshly launched generation had some teething troubles, with NHTSA data recording five recalls and 1,031 owner complaints.
+Unfortunately, it seems the freshly launched generation had some teething troubles, with NHTSA data recording five recalls and over 1,400 owner complaints.
 The most recent recall was issued on December 18th, 2023, and concerns a faulty fuel pump that might fail while driving.
 This isn't the first recall related to the fuel pump either, as the 2018 Accord previously received another recall regarding the same part on May 28th, 2020.

 Perhaps the most concerning complaints of all, however, are those regarding the car's forward collision avoidance system.
 Hundreds of drivers have alleged that their cars have suddenly braked with nothing seemingly obstructing their path, causing them to rapidly lose speed on the road and putting them at risk of colliding with traffic.
-NHTSA has received six reports of minor injuries caused by alleged faulty emergency braking, and as of this writing, is actively investigating the issue.
+NHTSA has received several dozen reports of injuries caused by alleged faulty emergency braking, and as of this writing, is actively investigating the issue.

 2008 Honda CR-V